 - 1/2 teaspoon dried oregano

 - 2 tablespoons + 2 teaspoons dry Ranch seasoning divided

 - 3 tablespoons grated parmesan cheese

-Add chicken broth to the pressure cooker, then place chicken in the broth, and top with the potatoes.
+- Add chicken broth to the instant pot/pressure cooker, then place chicken in the broth, and top with the potatoes.
 Place the lid on in the locked position and turn the vent to the sealed position.
-Set pressure cooker to "pressure cook" for 15 minutes.
+Set pressure cooker to "pressure cook" for 10-15 minutes. (see note)

-Sprinkle with Ranch seasoning and remaining parmesan cheese and garnish with chopped thyme or parsley if desired before serving.
+- Sprinkle with Ranch seasoning and parmesan cheese and garnish with chopped thyme or parsley if desired before serving.